NEED FOR TRAUMA-INFORMED CARE

 The good news is that trauma is treatable — there are many evidence-based models and promising practices designed for specific populations, types of trauma, and behavioral health manifestations.

-CONSULTING SERVICES IN TRAUMA-INFORMED BEHAVIORAL HEALTHCARE
+CONSULTING SERVICES IN TRAUMA-INFORMED CARE

 Addressing trauma is now the expectation, not the exception, in behavioral health systems.
 Every day, behavioral health organizations are asking the National Council how they can be better prepared to offer trauma-informed care.